-The Council delegates the authority to remit rates on multiple rating units to the Chief Executive and the Corporate Services Manager.
+The Council delegates the authority to remit rateson land protected for natural, historical, or cultural conservation purposes to the Chief Executive and the Corporate Services Manager.

-Remission of rates for natural disasters
+Remission of Rates for Natural Disasters

 To help ratepayers experiencing extreme financial hardship due to natural calamity which affects their ability to pay rates.